 Voters Weigh In On New Electronic Machines

-Despite concerns about the use of over 10,000 new electronic voting machines across the county, things seemed to go fairly smoothly at the County Registrar of Voters office in Kearny Mesa.
+Despite concerns about the use of over 10,000 new electronic voting machines across the county, voting went smoothly at the County Registrar of Voters office in Kearny Mesa.
+Full Focus reporter Heathe

 Except for a long lunch-time line that wound around the front of the building, the voters we talked to were fairly satisfied with how the process went today.
 A majority said they voted electronically, using one of the Diebold touch-screen machines.
 Many gave machine voting good reviews, saying it was both convenient and fast.